Satyavinayak-E/Satyavinayak-E.github.io/README.md

 # 💼 satyavinayak-E.github.io

-This is my personal portfolio website, built using HTML, CSS, and JavaScript, based on the template by ([Booststrapmade](https://bootstrapmade.com/)) idea.
+This is my personal portfolio website, built using HTML, CSS, and JavaScript<!-- based on the template by ([Booststrapmade](https://bootstrapmade.com/)) idea.-->

 It showcases my projects, skills, resume, and contact information in a responsive, clean, and professional design.